svelte-tiny-query Svelte Themes

 key: string[] | (P) => string[]

 The key of a query is crucial for caching and invalidating the query.
-It uniquely identifies the data, and it must be unique — otherwise, different queries may overwrite each other’s state.
+It must be unique — otherwise, different queries will overwrite each other’s state.

 • If the key is a function, it receives the query's parameter and returns an array of strings.
-This allows for dynamic keys, like ["user", "1", "posts"].
+This allows for nested keys like ["meme-ideas", "1", "comments"].

 • If the key is not a function but the query takes a parameter, the parameter is serialized and appended to the key.
-This guarantees that each key is unique and represents the query’s data correctly.
 In the example above, the key intially is ["meme-ideas", "id:1"].

 Param 2: Loading Function

-The loading function is responsible for loading data asynchronously.
+An asychronous function that returns the new data or error.
 It accepts a parameter P, which is the value passed to the query.
 This parameter can be reactive, and if its value changes, the query will automatically re-initialize.

 The function returns a LoadResult, which can either be: